 The final pay for a terminated employee typically will include the following: regular hours worked, any overtime due, and the balance of unused accrued vacation time.
 Deductions from the final check will be made for benefits contributions, docked time, outstanding expenses and fines.

 W2s must be postmarked by January 31st and will be mailed to the mailing address on file on/or before January 31st.

 Access to Computing Resources

 In most cases, access to all university computing resources, including network password and ID, will discontinue the date of termination or last day worked.

 Updating Personal Information

 You should update all personal information (including home and mailing addresses, home phone number, home email address, and emergency contact information) in HCM prior to the effective date of termination.
-Contact the HR Records Office at HRRecords@case.edu or the HR Service Center at AskHR@case.edu if there is a relevant change in personal information after the effective date of termination.
+Contact the HR Records Office at HRRecords@case.edu or the HR Service Center at AskHR@case.edu if there is a relevant change in personal information, including mailing address, after the effective date of termination.